hyungkyulee/til/nodejs/project-setup.md

   "exclude": ["node_modules", "**/*.test.ts", "dist"]
 }
 ```
+- details
+  - sourceMap : A source map is a file that maps your compiled JavaScript code back to your original TypeScript code.
+This is particularly useful for debugging purposes because it allows you to see the original TypeScript code in your browser's developer tools instead of the compiled JavaScript code.
+  - outDir : location to store build outcomes

 - extend a default configuration for node version.
 install the @tsconfig/xxx to tune to a particular runtime environment. see https://github.com/tsconfig/bases